IWSLT/IWSLT.github.io/_pages/faq.md

 ### Where can I find papers and results from previous editions?

-Visit the [Past Editions](/past-editions/) page for links to previous conferences, programs, and shared task results.
+Visit the [Past Editions](/history/#past-editions) section of the History page for links to previous conferences, programs, and shared task results.
 Papers are publicly available in the ACL Anthology.

 ### Who do I contact if I have a question that isn't answered here?